ChainAgnostic/namespaces/ccd/caip2.md

 support this CAIP without a deep understanding of any specifications, devdocs, or improvement proposals on which this specification depends. -->

-Concordium's network ID is a hash of its genesis block in the `hex` encoding truncated to the first 32 bytes.
+Concordium's network ID is a hash of its genesis block in the `hex` encoding truncated to the first 32 characters.

 <!-- TODO: add some details, e.g. something like pseudocode `truncate(SHA512(block_data), 32)` -->